 How to buy cryptocurrency with cash

-|Peer-to-peer||Meet a seller near you in person, and buy bitcoin with cash in hand, or any other payment option you agreed on.||Make sure you only meet in a public place, and try to only deal with sellers that have a good reputation on the site.
+- What to consider: Both the buyer and seller can be nervous about this kind of transaction.
+Make sure you only meet in a public place, and try to only deal with sellers that have a good reputation on the site.

-|Pay cash at a money transfer service||Go into a Western Union or Moneygram branch (or equivalent), and pay the cash for transfer to the specified recipient.
+- How it works: Go into a Western Union or MoneyGram branch (or equivalent), and pay the cash for transfer to the specified recipient.

 What are the pros and cons of buying cryptocurrency with cash?